kdawg1232/LockIn/instructions/TASKS.md

 ✅ 1.20 Fix RLS policies for opponent simulation - Fixed "new row violates row-level security policy" error by updating coin_transactions RLS policy to allow authenticated users to create transactions for any user (needed for opponent simulation), created FIX_RLS_POLICIES.sql script (2024-12-19)

 ✅ 1.21 Remove opponent simulation for real user testing - Removed opponent simulator service and debug buttons, updated test guide to focus on manual testing with real user accounts, cleaner codebase for production (2024-12-19)

+Next to do:

+1.22 Do the Profile Screen where it has total coins, Calendar where the month is shown where each day is marked by red or green.
+Red means that you lost against opponent, green means you won against opponent.
+For now, since we are doing 20 minute intervals, we will only keep track of the previous 5 interval sessions for now.
+(MIGHT HAVE TO ALTER DATABASE FOR COIN TRANSACTIONS TO HAVE ANOTHER COLUMN FOR TOTAL COINS)

+1.23 Add in functionality: If focus timer is on, social media apps: instagram, twitter, reddit, snapchat, and tiktok will not work until focus timer is done.

+1.24 On the daily stats screen, if user clicks on their card: goes to new screen: UserStatsScreen where there is a graph showing how much time has been spent on social media apps, each app individually.
+Every 15 minutes on any app will result in -1 coin.
+Will have to get data from iphone activity tracker.
+(MIGHT NEED TO CREATE DATABASE FOR THIS (ActivityTracker Database))

+1.25 If user clicks on the opponents card, it should go to new screen: OpponentStatsScreen where there is a graph showing how much time has been spent on social media apps, each app individually.
+Every 15 minutes on any app will result in -1 coin.
+Will have to get data from iphone activity tracker.
+Basically the same thing as 1.24.

+1.26 Make it more visually appealing.
+Get UI inspiration from pinterest or whatever.
+Add in cool features.
+END OF MVP.